miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         |> variant0 Empty
 ```

 As in the record case we'll actually need a final `buildCustom` function to close the pipeline.
-This time I'm not sure it can be avoided, but you're welcome to try!
+Again, if you find a clever way to avoid it, do let me know!

 The most generic "something using `x` and `y`" that we can write is a function that uses them.
 Which function?
 We don't know yet!
-But it's something that will come from the `custom` function, and will be used in the `case` statement.
-It's something that we must give to the user, and the only place where we give something to the user right now is the `box` for the pattern matching lambda, so it makes some sense to pass those here.
-We'll expand on this later.
+But it's something that will probably come from the `custom` function, and will be used in the `case` statement.
+It's something that we must give to the user and adding more arguments to the pattern match lambda besides `box` looks good, but we'll expand on this later.

 ### API ###